nihzh/nihzh.github.io/docs/Liverpool/105-Programming Paradigms.md

 :t Point (1::Int) (2::Int) == Point Int
 ```

 `maybe` type: save version for functional code that might fail.
+This provides a **pure functional way** to deal with computations that might fil, and avoids the use of exceptions which are not pure functional.
 ```haskell
 data Maybe a = Just a | Nothing
 ```